Criminal Justice concentration in Strategic Management, Master’s Degree

 Why Choose BU’s Master of Science in Criminal Justice?

-- in 2020, U.S. News & World Report ranked BU's Criminal Justice master's program #3 among the Best Online Master's in Criminal Justice Programs.
+- In 2021, U.S. News & World Report ranked BU's Criminal Justice master's program #2 among the Best Online Master's in Criminal Justice Programs.
 The program has ranked in the top 4 each year since 2015.

 - The master’s in Criminal Justice Boston University’s first online program, launched in 2002.